-(2) Deferment includes customers who have returned to school or are engaged in other permitted educational activities and are not yet required to make payments on the loans (e.g., residency periods for medical students or a grace period for bar exam preparation).
+(1) Deferment includes customers who have returned to school or are engaged in other permitted educational activities and are not yet required to make payments on the loans (e.g., residency periods for medical students or a grace period for bar exam preparation).

-(3) Loans for customers who have requested extension of grace period generally during employment transition or who have temporarily ceased making full payments due to hardship or other factors, consistent with established loan program servicing policies and procedures.
+(2) Loans for customers who have requested extension of grace period generally during employment transition or who have temporarily ceased making full payments due to hardship or other factors, consistent with established loan program servicing policies and procedures.

-(4) The period of delinquency is based on the number of days scheduled payments are contractually past due.
+(3) The period of delinquency is based on the number of days scheduled payments are contractually past due.

-Delinquencies as a percentage of Private Education Loans (held for investment) in repayment increased to 3.8 percent at December 31, 2022 from 3.3 percent at December 31, 2021, and the forbearance rate decreased to 1.8 percent at December 31, 2022 from 1.9 percent at December 31, 2021.
-The increase in delinquencies and the reduction in forbearance at December 31, 2022, compared with the prior year, were due to a combination of factors, including our new credit administration practices changes that imposed additional requirements for those borrowers requesting forbearance, operational challenges in 2022, including a shortage and lack of tenured collections staff, and the cessation of the use of disaster forbearance related to COVID-19.
+Delinquencies as a percentage of Private Education Loans (held for investment) in repayment increased to 3.9 percent at December 31, 2023 from 3.8 percent at December 31, 2022, and the forbearance rate increased to 2.1 percent at December 31, 2023 from 1.8 percent at December 31, 2022.
+The increase in delinquencies in 2023 compared with 2022 was primarily attributable to new loan modification programs initiated in the fourth quarter of 2023 that require borrowers to remain in their respective delinquency buckets until three consecutive payments are made under the modified loan terms before being brought current.
+The increase in delinquencies and reduction in forbearance at December 31, 2022, compared with 2021, were due to a combination of factors, including our new credit administration practices changes that imposed additional requirements for those borrowers requesting forbearance, operational challenges in 2022, including a shortage and lack of tenured collections staff, and the cessation of the use of disaster forbearance related to COVID-19.
 We stopped providing COVID-19 related disaster forbearances in June 2021.
-See additional discussion in "- Impact of COVID-19 on Sallie Mae - Customers and Credit Performance" and "- Use of Forbearance and Rate Modifications as a Private Education Loan Collection Tool."
+See additional discussion in "- Use of Forbearance and Rate Modifications as a Private Education Loan Collection Tool."